 6. Long-Range To-Do Lists

 One of the downsides of the bullet journal is the inability to plan ahead.
 Because you create one month, week, and day at a time, you can’t just flip over to the next few months to add in future appointments or tasks.

-So for any tasks that are more than a week in advance, I use Todoist.
+So for any tasks that are more than a week in advance, I use GCal and Todoist.

 Todoist is a task management app that allows you to add in a task, assign a date to it, organize it by category (business, personal, etc) and add any notes related to that task.

 I just check Todoist every time I set up my current week in my bullet journal as part of my planning routine.
 Any task that is assigned to the current week will immediately pop up!

 I go more into this process (and why I ditched the traditional Future Log) in this post!

 Projects are one of those things I used to keep in my bullet journal on a Project Page (like I talk about in this post about how to use your bullet journal for work!).
 And I still do this for personal projects around the home, like organizing my gift wrapping supplies.

 But for business projects, I now use Trello.